katcozadd/project-1-game/README.md

 https://trello.com/b/wd5Y3YRI/ga-project-1-game-vegan-vickie

 I definitely under-estimated the difficulty teaching myself some of the algorithims that I used in this project while in the planning portion.
-I used a website called Trello to great user stories, checklists and estimate velocity of each task.
+I used a website called Trello to create user stories, checklists and estimate velocity of each task.

 I did go back throughout the project and update some of the checklists and user stories to match a more realistic approach to this game, but not thoroughly.